top of page

 We tested two concept prototypes with patients.
 On the one above, the value proposition was based on a Pharmacist creating a bespoke Vitamin plan according to the patient's individual health conditions, goals and needs.

-Vaccination Certificate for the Native App
+Vaccination Certificate | Mobile App

 2021

-Marketing Landing Page and Web App
+Marketing Landing Page and Currency Exchange Web App

 2017

-Client • Fortum Finland
+Fortum Finland | B2C

 2016

-Client • Nordic Choice Hotels
+Nordic Choice Hotels | B2C

 2016